bcgov/public-cloud-techdocs/docs/index.md

 ### Reusable code and services

 We have several [sample applications](deploy-an-app-to-bc-govs-aws-landing-zone.md#sample-applications) which will deploy a simple application into your AWS Accounts utilizing different architectures.
-Use these to learn about best practices, how a GitHub Actions pipeline interacts with an AWS account in the SEA, and give your team a launchpad to begin development in AWS.
+Use these to learn about best practices, how a GitHub Actions pipeline interacts with an AWS account in the ASEA, and give your team a launchpad to begin development in AWS.

 ### External training